 Whether you take a break from paddling to meander around the park, or you make a special trip to shop and explore, I highly recommend a visit to Artisans Park, and especially to Harpoon Brewery.
 Harpoon is based in Boston, but the Windsor brewery is a great little spot to relax with a craft beer and a sandwich.
 Tours of the brewery are offered on the weekends, and the pub is open daily for lunch and dinner.

 So, back to the paddling trip.
 Craig and Nicki from Great River Outfitters picked us up at Wilgus State Park at 9 am.
 We were the only ones taking advantage of the shuttle that day, but it’s a service they offer to campers on Wednesdays, Fridays, and Saturdays.

-We made our way north to Great River Outfitters, where we swapped the Subaru for a van and a trailer full of boats.
-While we waited for a few more paddlers, we had a chance to explore.
+We made our way north to Great River Outfitters, where we swapped the Subaru for a van and a trailer full of kayaks and canoes.
+While we waited for a few more paddlers, we had a chance to explore the store.

-When everything was set, Craig sat us down and gave us the low down on paddling the river.
+When everything was set, Craig sat us down and gave us the low down on canoeing and kayaking the Connecticut River.
 He explained how to follow the channel (and the deepest water), where to spot wildlife, how high and fast the water was moving, and any weather precautions for the day.
 After our briefing, we loaded into the van.
 Eric and I were joined by a few more adventurers, including a feisty, kayaking dog named Baxter.

 The Great River Outfitter van transported us, along with our boats, to Sumner Falls in Hartland, Vermont, and within minutes we were in the water.
 Eric and I chose a canoe for our trip, so we could paddle together and carry a picnic and some photography gear, but many people kayak the Connecticut River, and most of the boats we spotted on our trip were kayaks.

 After paddling for about an hour and a half, we were back at Artisans Park, which sits right above the Connecticut River.
 Vigorous paddlers could probably complete this part in an hour.
 More leisurely floaters could stretch it to two or three hours, especially if you want to swim along the way.
 We cooled off in the river, pulled our canoe to shore, and then walked up to the Path of Life Garden for a picnic and a walk around the grounds.

 The Path of Life Garden is a beautiful, artistic journey from birth to death and beyond, spread out among 14 acres of pastoral land overlooking the river.
 18 giant sculptures grace the grounds, all of them seamlessly integrated with the surrounding landscape.
 As we meandered from birth to death, we found numerous spots to relax, meditate, or just enjoy the surroundings.
 The Path of Life Gardens can be enjoyed as part of a float trip, or you can stop by Artisans Park for a self-guided tour.